Bristol Channel Cutter: Production

 The design was built by Sam L. Morse Co. of Costa Mesa, California, United States, who completed 128 boats between 1976 and 2007.
 In 2011 one boat was built by Cape George Marine Works in Port Townsend, Washington.
 Between 30 and 45 boats were also built in Vancouver, British Columbia, Canada, by two companies.
 The hulls were built by Steveston Fiberglass and the finish work performed by G & B Woodworks.

 There are reports of royalties not being paid to Lyle Hess and Sam L. Morse for the construction of the Canadian hulls.

 The rumor is a result of confusion over Hull Identification Numbers (HIN).
 At the time the Canadian Bristol Channel Cutter hulls were built, Canada did not require HINs and this resulted in a number of Bristol Channel Cutters without HINs.
 This lack of accountability for the hulls led to disagreements with Sam L. Morse, which amongst other reasons, led to them rescinding their license to Steveston Fiberglass and Canadian production was then stopped.

 The company often mentioned in these rumors, Channel Cutter Yachts, has never produced a Bristol Channel Cutter, but the owner, Bryan Gittins, is the G from G & B Woodworks who originally finished the Canadian hulls.
 G & B Woodworks dissolved with the ending of Bristol Channel Cutter production.
-Sometime after this Gittens purchased the rights to Lyle Hess's Falmouth 34 design and setup shop as Channel Cutter Yachts in order to produce this new design.
+Sometime after this Gittens purchased the rights to Lyle Hess's Falmouth Cutter 34 design and setup shop as Channel Cutter Yachts in order to produce this new design.